flex-protocol/sui-flex-swap/README.md

 ### Write DDDML model file

 In the `dddml` directory in the root of the repository, create a DDDML file like [this](./dddml/swap.yaml).

-It's worth noting that in the current version of the `nft` branch, the `LiquidityToken` degenerates into a "capability" object.
-We use it to control access to "add liquidity" and "remove liquidity".
-The account that owns it can be thought of as the owner of the `TokenPair` (pool).

 > **Tip**
 >